Set Twenty Minutes into the Future

 - Sex Is Evil: The world of Marshal Law is not a pretty one, and the rampant sexual imagery reinforces it.

-- Shell-Shocked Veteran: Most of the cast, including Marshal Law himself.
+- Shell-Shocked Veteran: Most of the cast, but especially Marshal Law himself and Suicida.

 - Super Serum (and its counterpart, Psycho Serum): Hyperman, a parody of Hourman, who used pills to get his powers, snuffs a mysterious powder and injects a dodgy liquid into his arm to get his.